 Marriages: Kate Capshaw (1991-present); Amy Irving (1985-1989, divorced)

 Children: with Kate Capshaw: Destry Allyn; Mikaela George (adopted); Sawyer; Sasha; Theo (adopted); Jessica Capshaw, (stepdaughter); with Amy Irving: Max

 Education: California State University Long Beach, B.A., 2002

 As a child, he recorded family events using an 8-mm camera and made horror films with his younger sisters.

 He was rejected by the University of Southern California (USC) School of Cinema Arts twice.

 His 1975 movie, “Jaws,” is considered the first “summer blockbuster,” grossing $60 million within its first month of release.

 Is godfather to actresses Drew Barrymore and Gwyneth Paltrow.

-He has been nominated for seventeen Academy Awards and has won three.
+He has been nominated for nineteen Academy Awards and has won three.
 Received one honorary award.

 March 24, 1964 - “Firelight” is released, his first feature-length film.